 How much can you realistically make from airdrops?

 Returns vary dramatically.
-Major airdrops like Uniswap ($1,200-$16,800), Arbitrum ($625-$10,000+), and Hyperliquid ($20,000+ average) created life-changing wealth for some recipients.
+Major airdrops like Hyperliquid distributed over $7.5 billion total with average allocations of $20,000-$50,000.
+Uniswap recipients received $1,200-$16,800.
 However, many airdrops are worth little to nothing, and the time investment required to qualify is substantial.
 Treat airdrops as potential bonuses for using valuable protocols, not guaranteed income.

 Should I use multiple wallets for airdrop farming?